Cybersecurity

 Implement many layers of defense

-2. Something you have: certificates, tokens, or phone authenticator apps, and more
+2. Something you have: Certificates, tokens, or phone authenticator apps

-3. Something you are: biometrics such as fingerprints, facial recognition, etc.
+3. Something you are: Biometrics, such as fingerprints or facial recognition

-You should also frequently review and update your system access privileges to ensure only those who need access to your applications and data do.
-This can be done using the Privilege Troubleshooter from the Config Tool in Security Center.
-This tool helps you investigate the allocation of user privileges and identify any oversights where privileges should be updated or revoked.
+You should also frequently review your system access privileges to make sure only the necessary people have access to your applications and data.
+If you use Security Center, you can update access privileges using the Privilege Troubleshooter from the Config Tool.
+This tool helps you allocate user privileges and identify any privileges that should be updated or revoked.
 Using the Privilege Troubleshooter, you can search for and export the following information:

-• Entitiy view - Who has permission to work with a selected entity
+• Entity view – Who has permission to work with a selected entity

 • User view – What privileges are granted to selected users or groups